-Take your tire to any Michelin tire retailer.
+Take your tire to any MICHELIN tire retailer.
 The retailer will require that you provide one or more the following:

 - 1. The vehicle on which the tire was used, - 2.
 Personal identification (e.g. Driver's License), - 3.
 Your vehicle registration, - 4.
-Payment if you owe a pro rata share for the replacement, - A completed Service Record form, and Original Owner/Tire Installation Information Form, - 6.
+Payment if you owe a pro rata share for the replacement, - 5.
+A completed Service Record form, and Original Owner/Tire Installation Information Form, - 6.
 Your original invoice and copy of this Owner's Manual, and/or - 7.
-For treadwear replacement claims, documents showing that your tires have been rotated and inspected every 10,000 to 12,000 km or as specified by your vehicle manufacturer, whichever rotation period is less, and the attached Mounting and Rotation Service Record has been fully completed and signed.
+For treadwear replacement claims, see the Treadwear section above for additional requirements.

-\Alternatively, membership clubs may multiply the percentage of the original usable tread worn by the actual price paid by the consumer for the warrantable tires (including any instant rebates or promotions).
+Alternatively, membership clubs may multiply the percentage of the original usable tread worn by the actual price paid by the consumer for the warrantable tires (including any instant rebates or promotions).